rliebi/pimcore-news/README.md

     "dachcom-digital/news" : "~3.0.0"
 }
 ```
+## Version Caviats for this version
+- Preset Mode is not yet working
+- Pagination is not yet working

 ## Important to know
 - The detail url is based on the title for each language.
 If the detail url field is empty, the title will be transformed to a valid url slug.